 Tapestry CEO Jide Zeitlin resigns

-The company said its Chief Financial Officer Joanne Crevoiserat has been appointed as interim CEO.
+The company said Chief Financial Officer Joanne Crevoiserat has been appointed as interim CEO, while Andrea Resnick, Tapestry's head of investor relations and corporate communications, was named interim CFO.

+Zeitlin, who has been the chairman of the company since 2014, took over from Victor Luis as CEO in September last year, when the company was struggling to integrate its Kate Spade brand and keep up with the latest fashion trends.

+Tapestry in March had said that Zeitlin had agreed to stay with the luxury goods retailer for the next three years.

 (Reporting by Uday Sampath in Bengaluru; Editing by Amy Caren Daniel)